gianlucagiacometti/web-toolbox/README.md

 The dropdown keeps its current placement while paging.
 If Bootstrap opens the dropdown above the field because the select is near the bottom of the page, the dropdown stays above while moving between pages.

+Paged mode also applies a default `300px` dropdown width so large lists do not become unnecessarily wide.
+You can widen it, narrow it, or disable the fixed width with `data-bs-select-paged-dropdown-width` or the `pagedDropdownWidth` JavaScript option.

 ### Render modes

 | Mode | Description |